srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 > - `westus2.stamps.contoso.com` (computed from parameters)
 > - DNS zone: `stamps.contoso.com` (computed from `baseDnsZoneName.organizationDomain`)

+> Additional locations format: For `AzureArchitecture/main.bicep`, `additionalLocations` is an array of region name strings (e.g., `["westus2", "westeurope"]`).
+Failover priority is computed internally by the template; you do not need to provide `{locationName, failoverPriority}` objects.

 #### Enterprise Multi-Geography Example:
 ```jsonc
 {